CZ-NIC/fred-docs/EPPReference/ProtocolBasics/Commands.rst

 * Transform commands: create, update, transfer (``request`` operation only), renew, delete

-See also :doc:`../CommandOverview` for implemented non-standard (custom) commands, or :doc:`ProtocolExtensions` for the generic syntax of custom commands.
+See also :doc:`command overview <../CommandStructure/index>` for implemented non-standard (custom) commands, or :doc:`ProtocolExtensions` for the generic syntax of custom commands.

 ..
 Note:: The standard suggests a more complex handling of object transfer